Skip to content

 # Streaming responses

-async for chunk in stream.stream():
+async for event in agent.run_stream("Count to 10"):

 # Synchronous wrapper (convenience)

-result = agent.run_sync("Hello!")
+result = agent.run.sync("Hello!")

 Conversation Management